Reporting Options | Resources for Students

 MIT's Violence Prevention and Response staff are available to individuals in the MIT community who are looking for help in dealing with sexual assault, intimate partner violence, stalking and unhealthy relationships.

-MIT’s Mental Health and Counseling Service works directly with students to understand and solve problems.
+MIT Health's Student Mental Health & Counseling Service works directly with students to understand and solve problems.
 Give us a call.
 Visits are confidential and easy to arrange.

 MIT Office of Religious, Spiritual, and Ethical Life